 O no, I’m losing some of you already!
 If you need those things above, I suggest trying a no-money-down infomercial course.
 They won’t tell you to live frugally.

-They buy Ferraris and have helicopters!
+They buy Lambos and have houses by the beach!

 Here’s the two choices you have.